 Figure 1: Super-resolution microscopy of chromatin organisers.
 Condensin subunit SMC4 tagged with mEGFP and nanobody-stained in a rometaphase HeLa cell visualised by an astigmatic 3D STORM microscope.
 Color encodes z level of single molecule localisations.
 Scale bar: 500 nm.
 (Walther et al., JCB 2018).

 Future projects and goals

-The objective of our future work is to gain comprehensive mechanistic insight into the division of human mitotic cells, to establish methods for systems analysis of the meiotic and first mitotic divisions of mammalian oocytes and embryos, and to provide a biophysical basis to understand nuclear organisation.
+We want to gain further comprehensive mechanistic insight into the division of human mitotic cells, to provide a biophysical basis for understanding nuclear organisation, and to establish methods for systematic analysis of the surprisingly error-prone first mitotic divisions of mammalian embryos.

 To come to a structural understanding of nuclear organisation, we will explore and further improve correlative imaging approaches, combining live-cell confocal microscopy, super-resolution and electron tomography to unravel the structure and mechanisms of NPC assembly and disassembly.